Anatomy

 Examination

 Diagnosis is usually made by general clinical examination.
-There will often be tenderness at the pubic joint (direct and indirect).
-The examinations can be supplemented with X-ray, CT, MRI or ultrasound scans.
+There will usually be tenderness over the pubic symphysis (direct and indirect).
+The examinations may be supplemented with X-rays, CT, MRI or ultrasound scans.

 Treatment